diemastermonkey/trickery/README.md

   No

-yesno: Explanation
+Explanation

-Aside of handling input, this code does almost nothing!
+This code does almost nothing!

-This may be the lowest-effort method to generate random but consistent responses to arbitrary input: Using the input as part of seeding a Pseudo Random Number Generator (PRNG).
-Here, the user input is 1) converted to lowercase 2) base64 encoded and 3) converted to an integer that can be fed to random.seed.
+Perhaps the lowest-effort method to generate seemingly random yet consistent responses to arbitrary input: Use the input in seeding a Pseudo Random Number Generator (PRNG).
+User input is 1) lowercased 2) base64 encoded and 3) converted to an integer fed to random.seed.
+In other words:

   random.seed(int.from_bytes(base64.b64encode(sys.argv[1].lower().encode()), byteorder='big'))

-Seeded with value X, Python's PRNG will generate the same "random" values in the same order, every time.
+Seeded in this way, the PRNG will generate the same "random" values in the same order, every time.
 That means the same input string will produce the same answer always, forever.
 Kinda cool huh.
-The PRNG has an opinion on pineapple. ;)
+This script has an opinion on pineapple. ;)

-PS: Rather than bothering with "if" statements, we just flip a coin to choose from the "aNswers" array. ;)
+PS: Rather than "if" statements, we simply flip a coin to choose from the "aNswers" array. ;)

   aNswers = ["Yes", "No"];